 David's new neighbor, Jeff, is selling drugs and he's worried about what it will do to the neighborhood.
-David fears for the safety of not only his kids, but all the children on the block.
-He wants to do something - he wants to put a stop to the drug activity before it gets any worse.
+David fears for the safety of not only his kids but all the children on the block.
+He wants to do something—he wants to put a stop to the drug activity before it gets any worse.
 But he's scared to call the police and report his neighbor.
-What if Jeff finds out who ratted him out?
+What if Jeff finds out who reported him?
 Will his life be in danger?
 Would his wife be in danger?
 What about his young children?

 In fear of what might happen, David remains silent.

-Kendra has watched the park near her house turn into a meeting place for drug dealers and buyers.
+Lisa has watched the park near her house turn into a meeting place for drug dealers and buyers.
 She's pretty sure they are selling heroin; there are plenty of used syringes littering the park.
 She would call the police, but she’s afraid of what might happen.
-After all, she isn’t completely innocent - she occasionally smokes marijuana.
+After all, she isn’t completely innocent—she occasionally smokes marijuana.
 And working two jobs means she occasionally has to leave her 11-year-old home alone for a while.
 If she reaches out to the police, will they believe her?
 Will they dig into her past and investigate her?

 Doing the Right Thing...Safely

-One thing's for sure; David and Kendra are not alone.
-Concerns about personal safety and legal prosecution scare many people away, ultimately opting to keep drug crimes quiet.
+One thing's for sure: David and Lisa are not alone.
+Concerns about personal safety and legal prosecution scare many people away, ultimately leading to them opting to keep drug crimes quiet.

 But it doesn’t have to be that way; it is possible to report drug dealing anonymously.

 Crime Stoppers is an effective national program that collects anonymous crime tips.
-Anyone who wants to report drug activity can contact Crime Stoppers via phone or internet.
-A national tip line is available 24/7 and the program also operates out of local offices.
-Witnesses to drug crimes can make an anonymous phone call or fill out a form online.
+Anyone who wants to report drug activity can contact Crime Stoppers via phone or online.
+A national tip line is available 24/7, and the program also operates out of local offices.
+Witnesses to drug crimes can make an anonymous phone call or fill out an online form.
 What's more, you can rest easy knowing that all Crime Stoppers workers are trained to protect the caller's identity and, instead of caller ID, all incoming phone calls are assigned a numerical code.

 Crime Stoppers isn't the only way you can report drug dealing or use.
 Alternate options include contacting the Drug Enforcement Administration (DEA) or the Department of Justice (DOJ).
 Both have websites and phone numbers to anonymously report drug activity or submit tips through a hotline.

-- As of December 2015, Crime Stoppers' efforts have resulted in over 675,000 arrests, clearing out over one million legal cases.
+- As of March 2019, Crime Stoppers' efforts have resulted in over 746,000 arrests, clearing out over one million legal cases.1

 Additional Reporting Information to Consider